Absio/js-api/README.md

 ### Users
 * A user is an entity that has its own set of private keys.
 * Create users with the [`register()`](#registerpassword-question-backuppassphrase---userid) function.
+* A user's public keys are registered with an Absio Server under a static User ID.
+  * Public keys are used by the server to validate user actions and are published to other users for granting access to containers.
 * Each user can [create](#createcontent-options---containerid) Secured Containers that are uniquely [encrypted](#encryption).
 * Optionally a user can grant [access](#accessinformation) to a container for sharing with unique permissions or expiration to another set of users.

 ### Key File
 * A [user's](#users) Key File is an AES256 [encrypted](#encryption) file containing private keys and password reset.
 * A [user's](#users) password is used to encrypt their private keys.
 This mechanism allows Absio Secured Containers to be accessible offline.
-* A backup passphrase can be provided to encrypt the password reset portion of the Key File.
+* A backup passphrase can be provided to synchronize a Key File between devices and enable a secure password reset.

 ### Obfuscated File System
 * All Secured Containers and [Key Files](#key-file) can be securely in Absio's Obfuscated File System.